hsuyumin/hsuyumin.github.io/_pages/publications.md

     <details>
       <summary>Show Abstract</summary>

-      It is well recognized that authoritarian rulers can stem mass discontent and garner political support by introducing progressive redistributive programs.
-However, this characterization often overlooks the reality that many of the programs are partially implemented and may not live up to popular expectations.
-What is the effect of partially-implemented redistribution (PIR, hereafter) on regime support?
+      It is widely believed that autocratic rulers can contain mass discontent and garner political support by introducing progressive redistributive programs.
+However, this received wisdom overlooks the reality that many of the programs are partially fulfilled and may not meet popular expectations.
+What is the effect of partially fulfilled redistribution (PFR, hereafter) on regime support?
 This paper answers this question by focusing on China's 2008 Labor Contract Law, whose policy promises are often compromised in the process of judicial enforcement.
-I argue that the effect of PIR can be decomposed into two components: backlash against unfulfilled expectations and gains over status quo.
-Through a pre-registered online survey experiment, I offer, to my knowledge, the first experimental test on the effect of PIR.
-The findings indicate that, for political rulers, PIR does not significantly decrease regime support when compared to inaction on grievances.
-Further analysis suggests that PIR, provided it still delivers benefits, can mitigate the backlash resulting from unfulfilled expectations, leading to more mixed and ambivalent attitudes towards the regime among the public.
-This study contributes to our understanding of the dynamics of authoritarian control and mass political effects of redistribution.
+I argue that the effect of PFR can be decomposed into two components: backlash against unfulfilled expectations and gains over status quo.
+Using a pre-registered online survey experiment, I offer, to my knowledge, the first experimental test on the effect of PFR.
+The findings indicate that, for rulers, PFR does not significantly decrease regime support when compared to inaction on grievances.
+Further analysis suggests that PFR, if it contiunes to delivers benefits, may mitigate the backlash resulting from unmet expectations, leading to more mixed and ambivalent attitudes towards the regime among the public.
+This study contributes to our understanding of the dynamics of authoritarian control and the mass political effects of redistribution.
     </details>